letsjump/Yii-AutoActiveForm/README.md

 # AutoActiveForm

 In a web full of complex html form templates, this extension provides a faster way to draw fields in Yii Framework 1.1.
-It also has an Access control system to give read / write access to every field according Yii RBAC access rules.
+It also has an *Access control system* to give read / write access to every field according *Yii RBAC access rules*.

 ## Simple example
 this code